gleitz/howdoi/docs/index.md

 # howdoi
-Never have open your browser to look for answers again.
+Never have to open your browser to look for answers again.

 Create tar archive:
 ```bash